 Changes may have been made to the combine controls or display since this document was published.
 Refer to the combine operator's manual for updates.

 - 1. Raise header until header wheels are 150 mm (6 in.) above ground. - 2.
 Select DIAGNOSTICS (A) on main page.
-The DIAGNOSTICS page displays. - 3.
-Select SETTINGS.
-The SETTINGS page displays.
+The DIAGNOSTICS page displays.

-4. Select GROUP drop-down arrow (A).
-The GROUP
+Select GROUP drop-down arrow (A).
+The GROUP dialog box